Carbon tech: Recycle

-CO₂ can be chemically transformed through organic chemistry into different products such as fertilizers, cement, biofuels, vodka, carbon nanotubes, material coatings, plastics, methanol, diamonds, clothing, foam, and detergents.
+CO2 can be chemically transformed through organic chemistry into different products such as fertilizers, cement, bio fuels, vodka, carbon nano tubes, material coatings, plastics, methanol, diamonds, clothing, foam, and detergents.

-CO₂ is also transformed into other forms of energy like synthetic fuels.
+CO2 is also transformed into other forms of energy like synthetic fuels.
 Synthetic hydrocarbon fuels are of importance in the aviation industry due to few low-carbon alternatives available.

 Remove

 Carbon emissions are captured both at the combustion stage and directly from the atmosphere, then stored into deep underground geological formations.
-Examples are capturing CO₂ from coal and natural gas power plants, hydrocarbon fuels, and heavy industries such as steel and cement manufacturing.
+Examples are capturing CO2 from coal and natural gas power plants, hydrocarbon fuels, and heavy industries such as steel and cement manufacturing.

 Planting flora, such as mangroves, also contributes toward reduction by increasing photosynthesis.
 Mangrove trees are among the largest stores of blue carbon.

 Carbon tech globally

 The IEA estimates that energy efficiency measures are projected to represent over 40% of the emissions abatement needed by 2040 to be in line with the Paris Agreement.
 IRENA concludes that renewable energy and energy efficiency measures can potentially deliver more than 90% of the carbon emission cuts needed under the Paris Agreement.

 According to the U.N.’s Intergovernmental Panel on Climate Change, carbon tech solutions will capture almost as many emissions as renewables will reduce by the end of the century.
 The IEA also notes that when oil and gas are produced through enhanced oil recovery, the full lifecycle emissions intensity can be neutral or even carbon-negative.

 According to a new report by research and consultancy firm Wood Mackenzie, Canada is a leader in carbon tech with projects underway that could reduce Canada's greenhouse gas emissions by up to 60% of their 2030 goal.